LeelaChessZero/lczero.org/content/dev/wiki/CLOP-tuning.md

 wikiname: "CLOP-tuning"
 # Warning: File is automatically generated from GitHub wiki, do not edit by hand.
 ---
+CLOP Tuning is a tool used for figuring out what differentiable constants, functions, or other things should gain lc0 the most Elo/improve performance.

 CLOP Tuner:

 https://github.com/kiudee/bayes-skopt